kubesail/kubesail-docs/docs/backups.md

 ### Pricing

-The number of allows backups is based on the subscription level of the cluster.
+The number of allowed backups is based on the subscription level of the cluster.
 See [our Pricing page](https://kubesail.com/pricing) for details.

 -   1 backup is allowed for free
 -   10 backups allowed for "Starter"
 -   30 backups allowed for "Teams"

 For Scheduled backups and API Documentation are on our roadmap, but please [join us in chat](https://discord.gg/N3zNdp7jHc) if you have any feedback or need a more customized installation